-The Partners Biobank is a large research program designed to help scientists understand how people’s health is affected by their genes and other factors.
+The Mass General Brigham Biobank is a large research program designed to help scientists understand how people’s health is affected by their genes and other factors.
 A person’s risk for getting a disease depends on many factors.
 Your risk includes the genes you inherit from your parents as well as environmental factors.
 Environmental factors include whether you smoke or exercise, where you work, your body mass index, and other factors.
 Scientists believe that even small differences in genes or these other factors can affect whether you get a disease or medical condition, such as asthma, heart disease, diabetes, arthritis, cancer, and many others.
-We hope these studies will help researchers develop better ways to prevent, detect, and treat disease.
+We hope these studies will help researchers and clinicians develop better ways to prevent, detect, and treat disease.

 A blood specimen will be collected from you.

 - You may be asked to donate a blood sample of up to 5 tubes (about 3 tablespoons).